cscart/docs/user_guide/look_and_feel/layouts/blocks/block_types_properties.rst

 	:widths: 15 35

 	*   -   Description
-	    -   A collection of versatile templates that represent different controls and pieces of information.
+	    -   A collection of various templates that represent different controls and pieces of information.
 	*   -   Related add-ons
 	    -   None
 	*   -   Templates